-The Mack Brown era of Texas football is reportedly coming to an end.
+The Mack Brown era of Texas football is reportedly over.

 According to Orangebloods.com’s Chip Brown, citing two “high-level sources,” Brown will announce he is stepping down as UT’s football coach by the end of the week.
 Brown, who led the program to a national title in 2005, will leave the Longhorns second all-time with 158 wins since being hired in 1998.

 “Mack Brown loves Texas and wants what’s in the best interest of Texas and what’s in the best interest of Mack Brown,” one source told Orangebloods.
 “I don’t think it’s been an easy decision.
 But he doesn’t want negativity around the program he helped unify.”

 Yahoo's Pat Forde said via Twitter that Texas is denying the report:

 Y!
 Source says Mack Brown hasn't told anyone he's stepping down and there has been no meeting with staff or administrators.

 ESPN is reporting that Brown is still in Florida recruiting:

 I’m told Mack Brown just landed in Miami.
 He’s still scheduled to see RB Dalvin Cook today. — Max Olson (@max_olson) December 10, 2013